Remy LeBeau: A New Orleans Street Kid Who Made It Big In The Funny Pages

 We all hated the Antiquary, he was a slimy character that Fagan instructed us to avoid at all cost.
 The one time we had a run in with him at the Quartermaster, Remy beat him down with a broom stick.
 He would later develop his skills with that stick and start using a bō staff.

 Remy told me that the Antiquary kidnapped him because the Guild believed that he was going to unite the Thieves and Assassins Guilds in New Orleans.
+Myth was becoming reality and the prophecies of Le Diable Blanc were finally coming to past.
 Knowing Remy’s charm it was no surprise that this unification would be based on his love for a beautiful women.
-When we were still 8 years old he met his future wife while she was being attacked by some thugs.
+While we were in Fagan's Mob he met his future wife.
+Remy had an immediate infatuation with her...and out of no where she was being attacked by some thugs by the entrance to Armstrong Park.

 He rushed into save her, but this girl could hold her own.
 It was love at first sight!
 She introduced herself as Bella-Donna, the daughter of none other then Marius Boudreaux the head of the New Orleans Assassins Guild.